tytydraco/yessleep/out/I_asked_Artificial_Intelligence_to_draw_according_to_some_descriptions_but_it_has_been_drawing_too_specific_things.md

 Returning to the cell phone, I saw something more disturbing than anything I had ever seen with those drawings.
 DrawingGlove hadn't sent me a realistic drawing...
 But rather a photo, taken a few moments ago, it was a photo of me, with my back to the photo angle, with me looking at the kitchen window, trying to look outside the house.

 I opened my eyes wide, I felt my paranoia taking over me more and more.
+How was it possible for a fucking AI to take this photo of me like that?
-With my adrenal glands producing more and more adrenaline, my heart rate increasing, and my body tingling with despair, I started calling the police.
+With my adrenal glands producing more and more adrenaline, my heart rate increasing, and my body tingling with desperation, I started calling the police.
 Fuck that, surely some hacker must have broken into my house and placed hidden cameras and maybe was also monitoring everything with them.
 There must have been some explanation, so I dialed the Military Police number 190.
 A police officer had attended to me.

 - Hello?
 — Hello, Military Police Call.
 My name is David, who am I talking to?
 Tell me what's going on calmly, if possible.